microsoft/kiota/specs/cli/client-edit.md

 `kiota client update` allows a developer to edit an existing API client int the `kiota-config.json` file.
 If either the `kiota-config.json` file or if the `--client-name` client can't be found within the `kiota-config.json` file, the command should error out and let the developer know.

 When executing, the API entry defined by the `--client-name` parameter will be modified.
 All parameters should be supported and the only required one is `--client-name`.
 All others are optional as they would only modify the configuration of the API client.
-If the OpenAPI description location changed, a new hash of the description will be generated saved as part of the `descriptionHash` property.
-If `--include-path` or `--exclude-path` are provided, they will be stored in the `includePatterns` and `excludePatterns` properties respectively and would trigger an update to the [API Manifest](https://www.ietf.org/archive/id/draft-miller-api-manifest-01.html#section-2.5-3).
+If the OpenAPI description location changed or any properties of the client entry in `kiota-config.json`, a new hash will be generated and and would trigger an update to the [API Manifest](https://www.ietf.org/archive/id/draft-miller-api-manifest-01.html#section-2.5-3).

 Once the `kiota-config.json` file and the API Manifest are updated, the code generation will be executed based on the newly updated API client configuration.